Also known as A3 Problem Solving.

 3. Target – The purpose of this stage is to define the desired future state.
 Clearly identify the expected benefits from solving the problem, the scope, and the key metrics that will help measure the success of the project.

-4. Analysis – The purpose of this stage is to dig into the problem and understand why it’s happening.
-This stage may be complex and requires advanced statistical tools.
+4. Analysis – The objective of this stage is to conduct an in-depth analysis of the problem and understand why it’s happening.
+It might involve tools like the 5 Whys and cause-and-effect analysis, as well as advanced statistical methods.

 5. Countermeasures – Countermeasures are the actions to be taken to eliminate root causes or reduce their effects.
-Brainstorm and evaluate possible countermeasures based on the analysis conducted earlier.
+The team should brainstorm and evaluate possible countermeasures based on the analysis conducted earlier.

 6. Implementation Plan – To achieve the target, develop a workable plan to implement the countermeasures.
 Gantt charts are great ways to manage implementation plans very simply and easily.
-Once the action plan is completed, the team should begin working on the action items to implement the countermeasures.
+Once the action plan is finalized, the team should begin working on the activities needed to implement the countermeasures.

-7. Follow-up – The final stage allows to evaluate the implemented plan and the achievement of outcomes.
-Follow-up actions are important to ensure the benefits continue beyond the life of the project.
+7. Follow-up – The final stage involves evaluating the implementation of the plan and the results achieved.
+Follow-up actions are important to ensure the benefits extend beyond the project’s completion.

 A3 thinking is considered to be the practical form of the PDCA model.

 There are many online templates that can be used to manage your problem-solving efforts.
-Please check our A3 problem solving template.
+One of the simplest and most straightforward ways is to use this A3 problem solving template.

 Other Formats